PyOCL/OpenCLGA/README.md

 - Mac OS X

     * Step 1.
-Install Python3
-        Since OpenCL drivers had already included in Mac OS X, we don't need to install any OpenCL driver by ourself.
+Install Python3: since OpenCL drivers had already included in Mac OS X, we don't need to install any OpenCL driver by ourself.
 So, we can start from Python3.
     ```
         $> brew update
         $> brew install python3